Submission of application

 A marriage can be dissolved upon the mutual agreement of the spouses in the county town local authority if, according to the population register, the residence of both spouses is in Estonia, and Estonian law is applied to the divorce.

 In order to divorce, the spouses shall personally submit a joint written application for divorce on the spot at the Population Facts Department of the Tartu City Government (Tiigi 12, Tartu).
 In order to submit the application for divorce, the presence of both spouses is required.
 You must bring along identity documents.

-To submit an application, please book an appointment in advance by calling 742-0632 and, if possible, please submit a pre-filled application for divorce when appearing in person.
+To submit an application, please book an appointment in advance online or by calling 742-0632 and, if possible, please submit a pre-filled application for divorce when appearing in person.

 A document certifying the conclusion of the marriage must be submitted if it has not been entered in the population register.